kamlesh-t25/Library/README.md

 - We have used the toast library to handle notification alert popups.
 - Admin will log in using the credentials provided.
 The password will be matched from the database to allow the user to access the dashboard of the admin panel.

 - Users can navigate through the admin panel using a sidebar.
-They can go to the dashboard, My Store, Add Book,Order Management( Order Requests,Approved Orders, delayOrders  ) or log out using the logout button, all present under the sidebar of the dashboard.
+They can go to the User Details , dashboard, My Store, Add Book,Order Management( Order Requests,Approved Orders, delayOrders  ) or log out using the logout button, all present under the sidebar of the dashboard.

+- In user details section,we have provided a button with every user detail using that admin can delete a particular user completely.

 - In the delayOrders section , a button is provided with each delay book entry, by clicking it you can send a reminder email to that student about book retun.